jdcamp/shoe_store/README.md

 Shoe Stores website to create many to many relationships between stores and brands of shoes

 ## Setup/Installation Requirements

 * See https://secure.php.net/ for details on installing _PHP_.
 Note: PHP is typically already installed on Macs.
 * See https://getcomposer.org for details on installing _composer_.
 * Clone repository
 * Open MAMP- see https://www.mamp.info/en/downloads/ for details on installing _MAMP_
 * Start MAMP server
+* In MAMP click Preferences
+* In the Web Server Tab set the document root to the web folder of the repo
 * Run following in terminal /Applications/MAMP/Library/bin/mysql --host=localhost -uroot -proot
 * Open localhost:8888/phpmyadmin in browser
 * Go to import tab
-* Install shoe_store.zip.sql to access database structure
+* Install shoes.zip.sql to access database structure
-* Install shoe_store_test.zip.sql to access database structure for phpunit tests
+* Install shoes_test.zip.sql to access database structure for phpunit tests
 * From project root, run > composer install
 * From web folder in project, Start PHP > php -S localhost:8000
 * In web browser open localhost:8000
+* You can also go to localhost:8888 if

 #### Error with importing mySQL files
 _After running "/Applications/MAMP/Library/bin/mysql --host=localhost -uroot -proot" use the following commands in terminal to create the database structure from scratch_
-* CREATE DATABASE shoe_store;
+* CREATE DATABASE shoes;
-* USE shoe_store;
+* USE shoes;
 * CREATE TABLE stores (id serial PRIMARY KEY, name VARCHAR(255));
 * CREATE TABLE brands (id serial PRIMARY KEY, name VARCHAR(255));
 * CREATE TABLE brands_stores (id serial PRIMARY KEY, brand_id BIGINT, store_id BIGINT);

-To create the shoe_store_test Database go to localhost:8888 and click on shoe_store in the side menu.
+To create the shoes_test Database go to localhost:8888 and click on shoes in the side menu.
 Click on the tab Operations near the top of the webpage.
-In "Copy database to" panel, change shoe_store to shoe_store_test in the text field and select structure only in the menu while keeping the default selections.
+In "Copy database to" panel, change shoes to shoes_test in the text field and select structure only in the menu while keeping the default selections.
 Click go in the panel_

 ## Known Bugs
 * No known bugs